openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 <a name="pulse"></a>

-[Pulse](#pulse) is the default tool for adjustment of output levels for all installed sound cards in Ver 5.X Series players and will produce sound quality suitable for broadcast.
+[Pulse](#pulse) is the default tool for adjustment of output levels for all installed sound cards in Ver 5.X Series OBPlayers and will produce sound quality suitable for broadcast.

-Addional supported audio modes
+Addional supported audio modes:

 • ALSA